bazhenamatnenko-spec/FreshlinkAI/README.md

 A business uploads a surplus food listing with photos and details.
 The AI then categorizes the food, extracts key facts, and assigns it a risk level.
 Low-risk listings are approved automatically and go live for nearby users to browse and reserve.
 High-risk listings — items like cooked proteins or dairy where spoilage is harder to verify — are held and routed to a human moderator before publication.
 Users claim available food through a pickup reservation, and the business is notified.

 <img width="499" height="259" alt="Screenshot 2026-05-08 at 4 24 05 PM" src="https://github.com/user-attachments/assets/fc5c5d7b-1339-4b72-a65c-37ed0920b75c" />
-System Context Diagram: AI-Powered Food Listing Workflow
+**System Context Diagram: AI-Powered Food Listing Workflow **
 This diagram shows how the marketplace uses AI to process food listings.
 Businesses submit listings, which are analyzed by the AI to categorize the food and assign a risk level.
 Low-risk listings are automatically approved and published, while high-risk ones are sent to a human reviewer for approval.
 Once approved, listings become visible to users, who can then reserve pickups.

 <img width="1067" height="489" alt="Screenshot 2026-05-09 at 7 16 50 PM" src="https://github.com/user-attachments/assets/70413e1a-f8bd-438e-992d-7b937db615bd" />
-User Interface: Browsing and Reserving Food
+**User Interface: Browsing and Reserving Food**

 This screen shows how the user can browse available food listings in the marketplace.
 Each listing displays key details like food type, location, pickup time, storage requirements, and risk level.
 Users can filter and search listings, view more details, or reserve a pickup directly from the listing.
 <img width="900" height="538" alt="Screenshot 2026-05-09 at 7 17 09 PM" src="https://github.com/user-attachments/assets/aa354e79-385f-4783-a80d-e00faecb69a5" />
+**Human Review Interface: Moderating Food Listings
+**
+This screen shows how flagged or higher-risk food listings are reviewed by a human moderator.
+The reviewer can compare the original description with the AI-generated details, check important factors like food type, storage, allergens, and pickup time, and see why the listing was flagged.
+Based on this, they can approve, reject, or request more information before the listing goes live.
 <img width="695" height="310" alt="Screenshot 2026-05-09 at 7 18 12 PM" src="https://github.com/user-attachments/assets/99acf9a2-e734-461b-80be-51178e6b89ac" />